evanvolgas/reflectedintelligence/_posts/2025-05-24-economics-of-reflection.md

 3. Moderately complex questions get routed to a medium-sized model with some reflection capability.

 4. Only the most challenging questions – perhaps 10-15% of total traffic – get passed to the largest, most powerful model with full reflective capabilities.

-Financial services company Bloomberg reported reducing their AI infrastructure costs by 62% using this approach while maintaining comparable quality for their financial analysis services.[^21] The trade-off is added system complexity, but for large-scale deployments, the savings are compelling.

 ### Making Reflection More Efficient: Better Engine Design